novafacing/cgc-challenges/challenges/middleware_handshake/README.md

 ## Challenges

 The goal of this challenge set was to use inlining and macros to increase the code size.
 In terms of LOC, it is about 3 times larger than the average code size of other KPRCA challenge sets.
 In addition to LOC, the challenge set also has a lot of preprocessing that will slow down attempts to analyze with a symbolic executor and fuzzing, to a lesser extent.
 The release pollers include a simple case that should be trivially modifiable to get to a crashing input, in order to make the challenge set easier.

+### Read Notes

+* Read in main, parse in parse_request and copy *based* on user input but doesn't actually copy the user input, may be INTERESTING